Commandcracker/RatRater-2-Bypass/README.md

 ### Classification: Quantiy (low confidence)

-It goes away if the mod has moore then one class, but I think it should check for the occurrence of empty and junk functions, and it could also check if the file size is real.
+It goes away if the mod has moore then one class, but I think it should check for the occurrence of empty and junk functions/Classes, and it could also check if the file size is real.

 ### Discord websockets